Floating is an unusual thing. Lots of people have questions.

 - You may not want to drink coffee for several hours beforehand as it makes it harder to relax.

 - Don’t shave or wax too soon before getting in as the salt water may sting irritated skin.
 The same for fresh tattoos, and more serious cuts or scrapes.
+If you want to check your skin integrity, apply some hand sanitizer: stinging tells you everything you need to know.

 - If you have recently had your hair dyed, it’s important to make sure the dye has had time to set completely or there is a chance the float water could bleach it.
 (If it doesn’t come off when you dry with a towel, you’ll be okay in the tank.)